 - 【 Photo: Getting a spa treatment 】

 Hotel spas are the ultimate experience in health-oriented indulgence and offer customers an array of luxury spa products and services.
-Though initially offered as a subsidiary service for hotel guests, hotels have introduced their own spa services and now cater to an ever increasing number of outside guests.
+Initially offered as a subsidiary service for hotel guests, hotels have introduced their own spa services and now cater to an ever increasing number of outside guests.

 Resort spas are usually found away from the city in quieter, more natural settings that help emphasize the overall spirit of relaxation and rejuvenation.
-Though you'll need to set aside a larger chunk of time to travel to one of these locations, resort spas usually offer the benefit of lower prices when compared to hotel spas.
-Many resort spas are equipped with a water theme park, outdoor hot springs, and indoor spa facilities, attracting family visitors.
+Although it takes more time to travel to one of these locations, resort spas usually offer the benefit of lower prices when compared to hotel spas.
+Many resort spas are equipped with a water park, outdoor hot springs, and indoor spa facilities, attracting family visitors.

-This page was last updated in August 2016, and therefore information may differ from what is presented here.
-We advise you to check details before visiting.<Last updated on August 12, 2016>
+This page was last updated on August 31, 2020, and therefore information may differ from what is presented here.